hushmesh/slate/source/includes/_app_example.md

 ## App registration

 First step for any mesh application should be app registration in [relying parties tool](http://developer.hushmesh.com/relying-party-registration).
-Meshin in the tool and you're going be able to create and manage your applications.
+Mesh in in the tool and you're going be able to create and manage your applications.

-## Meshin button
+## Mesh in button

 > Example: